thohoff/ftc_app-master/README.md

 JDK: Needed to compile java code (probably) http://www.oracle.com/technetwork/java/javase/downloads/index.html

 Git for Windows : Easy way to connect to github.
-Allows for the Android Studio/github integration. **** IF you are installing Git for windows remember to set it to the path in the installation options or else android studio cannot find it. **** https://github.com/git-for-windows/git/releases/tag/v2.5.3.windows.1 (scroll down) FTC Software: Needed to use the motors and other robotics features of the robot.
+Allows for the Android Studio/github integration. **** IF you are installing Git for windows remember to set it to the path in the installation options or else android studio cannot find it. **** https://github.com/git-for-windows/git/releases/tag/v2.5.3.windows.1 (scroll down)

 TODO: